 Notary Fraud Misleads Immigrants

-Notary fraud costs the immigrant community many millions of dollars each year.
-Their hard-earned savings goes into the notary’s pocket, yet they are usually no closer to realizing the American dream.
+Notary fraud costs the immigrant community millions of dollars each year.
+Their hard-earned savings end up in the pocket of a notary, yet they are usually no closer to realizing their American dream.

 Unscrupulous notaries take advantage of desperate immigrants by not making clear that they cannot advise or represent clients in immigration matters.
 Though they may not actively mislead, their silence aggravates a dangerous misunderstanding on the immigrant’s part.